Skip to main content

 7 mentions Positive Neutral Negative

 The monetization model has received mixed reviews, with some players criticizing it as a cash grab while others find it fair, primarily focusing on cosmetic items.
-Despite concerns about character customization and movement controls, many believe the game has potential if it receives better advertising and support to attract a larger player base.
+Despite concerns about character customization and movement controls, many believe that the game has potential if it receives better advertising and support to attract a larger player base.
+Overall, while microtransactions are present, they are not seen as overly intrusive by some players who appreciate the ability to grind for unlocks.

 • “The complaints about microtransactions weren't too bothersome, because I can usually grind out a quick build.”